w3f/polkadot-wiki/docs/general/polkadot-v2.md

 ![core-usage-dumb](../assets/core-usage-dumb.png)

 The above setup allowed a **simple and secure, sharded execution environment**.
 However, to achieve full efficiency, blocks must be produced when needed, and the system must target full block capacity, lowering the probability of incentivizing validators to build blocks half full or, worse, empty.

-## Agile Coretime Allocation
+## Coretime Allocation

 In Polkadot 1.0, coretime is a fixed two-year period on one specific core.
 Here, we remove this limitation and generalize coretime usage to meet different application needs.
 For more information,